samiralam/rules-compendium/docs/dmg/7-treasure/index.md

 Use the following tables to fill in details about a magic item’s history.
 Some table entries make more sense for certain items than for others.
 If you roll something that doesn’t make sense, roll again, choose a more appropriate entry, or use the rolled detail as inspiration to make up your own special feature.

-On the Magic Item’s Minor Property table and the Magic Item’s Quirk table, “you” refers to the item’s bearer.
+On the Magic Item’s Minor Property table and the Magic Item’s Quirk table, "you" refers to the item’s bearer.

 #### Magic Item’s Creator or Intended User